kw7oe/kw7oe.github.io/content/posts/how-i-deploy-my-elixir-release.md

 ssh $HOST rm "~/$APP_NAME/releases/$TAR_FILENAME"
 ```

+Here we used some of the common linux command such as:

+- `scp` to copy our tarball securely to the remote server.
+- `tar` to extract the tarball, refer to this [StackOverflow Question][1]
+  for more.
+- `source` to load our environment variable required by our application.

 If you save this file as `./deploy` in your application root directory _(or
-where your tarfile is available)_ and run `chmod +x ./deploy`, you should be
+where your tarball is available)_ and run `chmod +x ./deploy`, you should be
 able to deploy your initial release by simply running `./deploy`.

 Notice the pattern we use here `ssh $HOST <command to run>`.
 We are essentially
 just running the command on our remote server by first sshing into the server.
 If you're new to this, go ahead and run `ssh <ip> "ls -la"` on your local
-machine.
+machine, you should be able to see the result of running `ls -la` in your
+remote server.

 If you frequently ssh to that particular IP, you can add the following to
 your `~/.ssh/config`: